ACLoong/problem-sets/README.md

 ## How to Contribute

-1. `fork` his project to your Github；
+1. `fork` this project to your Github；

-2. Use this command(`git clone + your repository url`) to clone this item from your Github to local；
+2. Use this command(`git clone + your repository url`) to clone this repository from your Github to local；

-3. Modifying or adding related content in a local project according to your needs；
+3. Modify or add related content in a local project according to your needs；

 4. Use this command (`git add` , `git commit -m + "commmit message"`) to submit the changes to the local version library after the end of the your change；

 5. Use the (`git push`) command to synchronize local modifications to Github's remote repository；

-6. Send (`pull requests`) to Jovany Wong；
+6. Send (`pull requests`) to **the owner of the repository**；

 7. (`review`)adopt or return modification。

 ## How to Subscribe

 Star this project.
-After Star it, every time this item has the latest update, you can also see it for the first time.
+After Staring it, every time this item has the latest update, you can also see it at the first time.

 ## Thanks